-No middle school student will be allowed to possess or use a cell phone during the hours of 8:00 a.m. to 3:15 p.m.
-Cell phones must be off and secured in the students assigned locker.
-Of course, the best security for the cell phone is to leave it home.
-Although cell phones have become a way of life, a technological convenience that has impacted all, in the school environment cell phones have also become a distraction and often and interruption.
-The cell phone was taken away valuable time of instruction and most importantly, student learning.
-Parents are urged to utilize the school phone to relay any important or urgent messages to their child throughout the day.
+Although cell phones have become a way of life, a technological convenience that has impacted all, in the school environment cell phones have also become a distraction and often an interruption.
+The cell phone has taken away valuable time of instruction and most importantly, student learning.
+The use of social media has also created unsafe environments for our students.